PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:problem>

-The report should be about the solution you have created, not details about the techniques you use to implement it.
+The report should be about the solution you have created, not details about the techniques you have used to implement it.
 Many readers do probably already know these techniques, and reading about them is no fun, and you describing them in vain wastes your time.

 </template>
 <template v-slot:solution>